This page will help you understand California alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 DUI Conviction Guidelines

-The circumstances and the particular judge hearing the case determines the specific penalties.
-However, these are general guidelines.
+The facts and the judge hearing the case determine the specific penalties.
+But these are general guidelines.

 First DUI Conviction

 An IID prevents the vehicle from starting if there is alcohol in the driver’s breath.
 The state won’t reinstate the driving license without proof of increased insurance.
-It also requires proof the offender has completed a “driving under the influence” program approved by the state.
+It also requires proof the offender has completed a “driving under the influence” program.
+One that is approved by the state.

 Second DUI Conviction

 These are the penalties for a second DUI conviction.
 Jail from 90 days up to a year.
 The fine is $390 to $1,000, plus surcharges.
 The state suspends driving licenses for one year.
 It may also order the offender to pay for the installation of an IID.
 And it won’t reinstate the license without proof of increased insurance.
 In addition, it requires completion of the “driving under the influence” program.

 Third DUI Conviction

 The state suspends the drivers license for two years.
 The court may require an IID.
 It won’t reinstated the license without proof of increased insurance.
 It also requires proof of “driving under the influence” program completion.

 For a fourth conviction, the state jails offenders for at least 180 days.
 But it could be as long as one year.
 The range of fines is the same.
 The state revokes the drivers license for three years.
 It labels the convicted a “habitual traffic offender” for the same length of time.
 License reinstatement requires the same proof.